polakowo/vectorbt/README.md

 To solve this, vectobt borrows broadcasting rules from NumPy and implements itws own indexing rules that allow operations between pandas objects of the same shape, regardless of their index/columns - those are simply stacked upon each other in the resulting object.

-Consider the following dataframes with different index/columns:
+For example, consider the following dataframes with different index/columns:

 ```python
 df = pd.DataFrame(